 While this is not as dangerous for a manufacturer, ecommerce stores can take significant hits when this happens.

-For the past 6 years Marks and Spencer and their rival Interflora® have been in court over keyword bidding of the term “Interflora®.”
+Marks and Spencer and their rival Interflora® have been in court over keyword bidding of the term “Interflora®.”
 Interflora® is a trademarked term.

 The plaintiff company argued that it is not permissible for their competitors to bid on that keyword without their permission.